dalenewman/Transformalize/Articles/TransformalizeNorthWind.md

 ### Getting Started

-First, we should take a glance at the Northwind schema (part of it).
+First, we should take a glance at the Northwind schema (partial).

 ### The NorthWind Schema